-And the Oscars hosting gig goes to...well, we're still waiting to see who's name is in the envelope.
+And the Oscars hosting gig goes to...well, we're still waiting to see whose name is in the envelope.

 In recent days media found some anti-gay tweets Hart sent in 2011 and it gave the Motion Picture Academy some pause.